 Tagovailoa's Wednesday media availability ended the same way safety Bobby McCain's started.
 The captain was asked if Coach Flores is tougher on the team after victory or defeat.

 "He's tough on us after both," McCain said.
 "Even when you win football games, you still have to make corrections.
 There's no such thing as a perfect game so we always have to work to get better."

 McCain continued on what makes his head coach unique.

 "He demands what he asks for," McCain explained.
 "As a defense, as a team – offensively, and special teams-wise – we all understand that you have to be hard, smart and tough to play on this team and to do the things he asks.
 He's a unique coach in a way that he can get the best out of his players.
 He's a great teacher and a great coach."

 Running back Salvon Ahmed and offensive guard Solomon Kindley did not practice on Wednesday.

 Defensive tackle Raekwon Davis, quarterback Tua Tagovailoa, and linebacker Kyle Van Noy were limited participants at Wednesday's Dolphins practice.

 Offensive lineman George Fant did not practice for the Jets on Wednesday.

-Linebacker Blake Cashman, quarterback Sam Darnold, offensive tackle Chuma Edoga, tight end Chris Herndon, linebacker Patrick Onwuasor and wide receiver Breshad Perriman were limited at the Jets' Wednesday practice.
+Linebacker Blake Cashman, quarterback Sam Darnold, offensive tackle Chuma Edoga, t, linebacker Patrick Onwuasor and wide receiver Breshad Perriman were limited at the Jets' Wednesday practice.